Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 - Governance is an organisational meta-function prefigured by initial conditions.
 - The purpose of the Governace circle is to determine congruent processes and frameworks support the networks values of regeneration.
 - Any choice of governance framework impacts all future decisions of an organisation.
-- In order to serve the networks very broad goals the choice of framework
+- In order to serve the networks very broad goals we can determine that any framework implemented needs to include a number of properties; integrity, flexibility, openness, etc.
+-

 ## How
 - Articulating values and ethics at the individual and collective levels